fabiocmad/ci-project-4/README.md

-User is able to read comments and like posts  | Pass Comment section only available if user is logged in | Pass User receives a pop up when attempting to comment, explaining it needs to be approved | Pass Admin can create, delete and edit posts and commments | Pass Admin can approve comments | Pass
+User is able to read comments and like posts  | Pass Comment section only available if user is logged in | Pass User receives a pop up when attempting to comment, explaining it needs to be approved | Pass Admin is able to access admin content | Pass
+Admin can create, delete and edit posts and commments | Pass Admin can approve comments | Pass
 Admin can delete content | Pass